-Three Mon April Increase/ (Decrease) Increase/ (Decrease) 2016 2015 \$ Amount % Change (Am (Amounts in thousands, except for percentage data) Stock-based compensation expense \$ 112 \$ 711 \$ (599) (84.2%) % of total revenues 0.5% 3.1%
+nths Ended ber 31, Increase/ (Decrease) Increase/ (Decrease) Nine Mon Octob ths Ended per 31, Increase/ (Decrease) Increase/ (Decrease) 2016 2015 \$ Amount % Change 2016 2015 \$ Amount % Change (Amounts in thousands, ex cept for perce ntage data) Stock-based compensation expense \$ 765 \$ 1,137 \$ (372) (32.7%) \$1,816 \$ 3,004 \$ (1,188) (39.5%) % of total revenues 3.8% 4 0% 3.0% 3.8%

 Stock-based compensation expense is related to the issuance of stock grants to our employees, executives and members of our Board of Directors.
-Stock-based compensation expense decreased \$0.6 million during the three months ended April 30, 2016, as compared to the same period of fiscal 2016, primarily due to the reversal of previously recognized stock compensation expense on our former CEO's market-based stock options of \$0.8 million, partially offset by stock compensation expense on stock options granted in fiscal 2017 of \$0.1 million and the addition of stock compensation expense of \$0.2 million recorded on performance stock units issued at the end of fiscal 2016.
+Stock-based compensation expense decreased \$0.4 million for the three months ended October 31, 2016, as compared to the same period in fiscal 2016 primarily due to modifications of certain stock awards for terminated employees, as well a decrease in stock compensation recorded on non-performance based equity due to the departure of our former CEO in the first quarter of fiscal 2017.
+The \$1.2 million decrease in stock-based compensation expense during the nine months ended October 31, 2016, as compared to the same period of fiscal 2016, is primarily due to the reversal of previously recognized stock-based compensation expense on our former CEO's market-based stock options of \$0.8 million and to certain employees electing, as contemplated by the original incentive plan established in May 2015, a discounted cash payment in lieu of restricted stock units for their fiscal 2016 incentive compensation, resulting in a decrease of \$0.5 million.
+These decreases are partially offset by stock compensation expense on stock options granted in fiscal 2017 of \$0.4 million.